nabilazahraa/Medical-QA-with-RAG/README.md

 - Users submit **medical questions** via the front end, triggering **AWS API Gateway and AWS Lambda**.
 - The **Lambda function searches FAISS** for relevant question-answer pairs.
 - If no exact answer is found, the system retrieves **medical documents from S3 or external sources**.
-- The retrieved text is passed to **AWS SageMaker-hosted BioBERT**, which generates **an accurate, context-aware response** before returning it to the user.
+- The retrieved text is passed to **AWS SageMaker-hosted model**, which generates **an accurate, context-aware response** before returning it to the user.

 ### 3️⃣ **Front-End and Demo**
 - The system is **tested via Postman**.